TimGrt/Ansible-Workshop-Exercises/docs/day3/network-automation-project/apic-project.md

 Oberserving the above outout, you can see that multiple list objects are within the complete JSON object.
 The value of the *key* `current` is a list, every list item of this key is a tenant (with multiple *key-value* pairs which can also be dictionaries or lists).
 If you filter for a single tenant (by provding the tenant name) when using the module, the list `current` only has one element.
 Lists (in Python, which Ansible is based on) start at element *0*, the second list element is *1* and so on.

-!!! tip
-    There are multiple ways to achieve the desired solution, try around!

 The resulting output in your playbook-run should look something like this (considering that the *common* tenant only has one contract):

 ```bash